-Help in Training – Process Maps show how processes work in a simple step by step approach to defining and explaining how a task should be performed.
-By establishing a single way that a task has to be completed prevents any ad hoc personal variations being passed on from person to person.
+Help in Training - Process Maps show how processes work in a simple step by step approach to defining and explaining how a task should be performed.
+By establishing a single way that a task has to be completed prevents any ad hoc personal variations from being passed on from person to person.
 Trainees can refer back to the maps for guidance rather than needing to seek and refer to someone else on the team.

 Internal audit - Improve your business operations while monitoring any weaknesses identified and clarify internal control processes are operating effectively.

 Compliance and Risk Management -Legal, and health and safety problems might be spotted early by implementing a process map.
 It can also become evidence to show your compliance with regulatory standards.

 Process / Workflow Clarification & Development of Best Practices -Once process mapping is introduced to a business, and a process is mapped and suitably enhanced, the map can then be shared, and used by other departments that have the same tasks.
 This will bring a standard operating procedure of quality across the business.